julianpoemp/ngx-jodit/libs/ngx-jodit-pro/README.md

    ...
    ```

-6. Each toolbar element by Jodit v4 is considered as plugin.
+6. Each toolbar element by Jodit v4 ESM version is considered as plugin.
 While basic plugins are imported automatically, you have to import other plugins manually.
 See section "How to import plugins".

 7. Now you can use the component.
 See [example here](https://github.com/julianpoemp/ngx-jodit/tree/main/apps/demo-pro).